How can we bring to the open and address the personal, institutional and political values tensions manifesting in our workplaces ?

 From the HCI community standpoint, a similar values tension was captured by a survey carried out as part of the ‘Values in Computing’ (ViC) workshop at CHI2017.
 With just over 150 respondents, the survey explored views about the values driving HCI research at a personal and institutional level.
 The survey was designed around Schwartz’s values model (Figure 2) and tried to capture relationships (i.e. lines of friction) within and between the personal and institutional values held by the HCI community.
 Although the survey was exploratory and the sample may not be representative of the whole HCI community, the numbers did show tensions within the community.

 Overall, most respondents felt their values matched their institution’s to some extent (57% of the respondents).
-However, almost a third reported that their values either did not match (26.5%) or did not match at all (6%).
+However, almost a third reported that their values either did not match (26.5%) or did not match at all (6%) those of their Institution.
 The survey also asked respondents to rank a list of options according to which were most highly valued in their work; this is where the values tensions became manifest.
 As the bar charts in Figure 3 show, the top three most highly ranked options were ‘making the world a better place’; ‘competence and intellectual independence’; and ‘relationships with colleagues, students and partners’.
 These statements were designed to represent Universalism, Self-Direction, and Benevolence in Schwartz’s values model and followed previous research guidelines.
 Positive societal impact, autonomy of thought and meaningful relationships were thus the things that these computing professionals most valued about their work.
 By contrast, ‘financial recognition’ (Power) was the least valued.

-institution or organisation most valued.
 They felt that their institution most highly valued ‘financial success’, ‘international prestige’ and ‘league tables/rankings’.
 All these three options belong to the Power values group.
 By contrast, the bottom three options were ‘making the world a better place through work, research and teaching’, ‘staff relationships with colleagues, students and research/work partners’, and ‘supporting the well-being of staff, students and partners’.
 Thus, the things that the respondents most valued – with the exception of intellectual autonomy – were seen to not be highly valued by their institutions.

 The implications of this friction between personal and institutional values cannot be ignored and deserve further attention.
 Even if this tension may be, to a certain extent, ‘perceived’ or ‘inevitable’ or both, the widening of the values gap may have problematic consequences.
 For example, recent research and extensive media coverage worldwide suggest high levels of stress and mental health problems within academia.
 However, the emphasis of these studies is often on the temporal and mental burdens created by the demands of the workplace, and the need for raising awareness and promoting self-care (i.e. through apps and physical activity).